ec-rilo/iron-motorcycles/README.md

 - A fully responsive website ranging from mobile view to desktop
-- A cart menu where the user can see items they have added to the cart as well as their respective prices, item quantity control, and cart subtotal.
+- A cart menu where the user can see items they have added to the cart as well as their respective prices, item quantity control, and cart subtotal. all items stored in localStorage for data persistence.
 - Dynamic motorcycle category selection
 - Contact Page
 - Cart checkout page where the user can get a final view of their cart before making a purchase of all items in cart.